Call Me When You're Sober: Background and composition

-Initially reluctant to reveal the song's inspiration, Lee later confirmed it in an August 2006 interview.
-Her confirmation came shortly after Morgan was admitted to a rehabilitation center to undergo treatment for "combination of substances".
-Lee stated that when conceiving the song, she was aware that "people would read between the lines", hence, she tried to "be completely clear".
-With it, she felt the need to "say exactly what I was feeling for so long", and described her process of creating music as a form of a therapy that gave her a medium to express the negative things that had happened in her life and allow her to "turn something bad into something beautiful".
-Writing the song helped her in the process of healing from a "painful ending to a relationship".
-She stated:
+When Lee began writing the song's melody she initially thought that the song wasn't for Evanescence, but she expressed what she wanted to say, felt it was "fresh" for her and Balsamo wrote a "badass" riff to it.
+She said that when writing the lyrics, she tried to "be completely clear".
+With it, she felt the need to "say exactly what I was feeling for so long", describing her process of creating music as a form of a therapy that gives her a medium to express the negative things that happened in her life and allows her to "turn something bad into something beautiful".